 I have a disability/learning difficulty/health condition can I learn to sail or powerboat?

 Yes yes yes!!
 Of course you can.
 Depending on the nature of your need we have a variety of boats, well trained staff and lots of great equipment to make this all possible.
 Please do not hesitate to contact us if you have any specific questions.
-Please read our Accessible Guide which is a link at the foot of the website page for full information.
+Please read our Accessible Guide which is a link at the top of every page for full information.
 Also available in a Word format so that you can print if required.
 All staff have specialist training to be able to aid all of our customers.

 What do I need to bring?